 This recipe is wonderful with the Ethiopian spiced butter, but that's not really necessary.
 Any butter will do.

 - 4 to 6 king oyster mushrooms, as straight as you can find them

-- 2 tablespoons Ethiopian spiced butter
+- 2 to 3 tablespoons Ethiopian spiced butter, or regular butter

-- Heat a large frying pan over high heat for 2 minutes, then lay the mushroom rings down in the pan — dry.
+Slice the mushrooms into rings about 1/4 inch thick.
+Heat a large frying pan over high heat for 2 minutes, then lay the mushroom rings down in the pan -- dry.
 Shake the pan a bit to keep the mushrooms moving (they will squeak).
 Turn the heat down to medium-high and keep shaking the pan often until the mushrooms begin to release their water.

-- After the water has been sizzling out of the mushrooms for a minute or two, you will hear the sizzle sound change.
+After the water has been sizzling out of the mushrooms for a minute or two, you will hear the sizzle sound change.
 When you hear this, add the butter and swirl the pan to coat.
-Toss a little salt in, too — maybe a teaspoon or so.
+Toss a little salt in, too -- maybe a teaspoon or so.

-- Toss the mushrooms to evenly coat them with the butter and cook on medium heat until the edges of both sides brown.
+Toss the mushrooms to evenly coat them with the butter and cook on medium heat until the edges of both sides brown.
+Remove and serve immediately.